-It is about feeling free to express our thoughts, and ideas.
-It is about being able to control anger, communicate effectively with others, compromise (it is not always possible to have things our own way), and maintain meaningful relationships.
+It is about feeling free to express our thoughts and ideas.
+It is about being able to control anger, communicate effectively with others, compromise (it is not always possible to have things our own way), and maintain deep and meaningful relationships.

 How to be assertive?

 - Reflect on the problem or conflict (What is it?
 How does the problem affect you and others who are involved?), your ideas, goals (What do you want to achieve?), and priorities, as well as on problem solving strategies and solutions (What are the options and alternatives?, What is the most suitable solution?)

 - Observe your mood.
 When you are in distress, angry, annoyed, irritated, etc., shut up!
 This is not the best moment for communication.
 Delay communication until you have calmed down.

 Good communication requires: the proper mood (what you say is as important as the way you say it); honesty and integrity (say what you mean, and mean what you say); the ability to listen, connect with others (empathy), and express yourself (keep it simple, short and sweet).

 Let me illustrate this with an example, a meeting with someone who arrives late.

 Man A: "The traffic was absolutely horrendous!
 There were absolutely no parking spaces anywhere.
 A parking space is almost impossible to find.
 It’s like going through an obstacle course.
 It is a nightmare!
 I have lost my temper and yelled a good number of times."

 Man B: "What time do you call this to arrive!"

 Man A: "Do not preach to me!
 I am facing way too many problems and the last thing I need is you giving me a lecture about being serious and professional.
 I'm going through a rough time right now.
 I'm very stressed out because I have many things to do, more than I can handle."